-In one of our earlier posts we have created a Text Summarization algorithm.
+In one of our earlier posts, we have created a Text Summarization algorithm.
 Now the main problem with such Natural language Generation algorithms is Language Modelling.

 The algorithm needs enough training to get confident about the use of words.
 Not every part of text could be used while summarization or other NLP problems.
-So for these tasks the model needs to be trained on Language so that it could generate text efficiently.
+So for these tasks the model needs to be trained in Language so that it could generate text efficiently.

 What is Deep Learning?

-Deep Learning is a Subset of Machine Learning which groups the process of training models mostly through unsupervised learning.
-Models are provided with data including Text, Voice and Images through which they are trained enough to take further decisions.
+Deep Learning is a subset of Machine Learning which groups the process of training models mostly through unsupervised learning.
+Models are provided with data including Text, Voice, and Images through which they are trained enough to take further decisions.

-In our today’s article we will be training our model on Text bits.
+In our today’s article, we will be training our model on Text bits.
 This way it will learn Text Generation using LSTM by knowing about the occurrence of each word and frequency.
-After this our model will be able to generate text on its own just by providing a seed sentence.
+After this, our model will be able to generate text on its own just by providing a seed sentence.

 Natural language Processing